ChangJar/Utility/programs/README.md

 This is the wolfSSL: cyaSSL Command Line Utility Toolkit.
-To use this feature, please ./configure --enable-pwdbased
+To use this feature, please ./configure --enable-pwdbased and run make